Hands-On Tutorial: Custom Modeling in the Visual ML Tool¶

 Create the Project¶

-Alternatively, if you previously completed the hands-on lesson on Custom Preprocessing in the Visual ML Tool, you can continue working with the project from that lesson.
+If you previously completed the hands-on tutorial on Custom Preprocessing in the Visual ML Tool, you can continue working with the project from that lesson.

 Explore the Project¶